RockefellerArchiveCenter/ux-templates/README.md

 # UX Templates for the Rockefeller Archive Center
-Templates and guides for user experience/usability testing at the Rockefeller Archive Center.
+Templates and guides for usability testing at the Rockefeller Archive Center.

 ## Accessing the guide